 Materials: Beautifully crafted from painted aluminium and craquelé finish (diffuser),

 and painted aluminium (base)

-Finishes: Available in grey
+Finishes: Available in grey and white

 Light source: N. 42 Led, 2700 K, 1200 lm, CRI 85, 15W Dimming